A Geometric Classification of the Holomorphic Vertex Operator Algebras of Central Charge 24: Classification of s

 Finally, by \autoref{prop:leechconj}, each \gdh{} in $\Aut(V_\Lambda)$ defining a hole diagram containing $\tilde{X}_l$ in $\pi_\nu(\Lambda)$ must be conjugate to $g=\phi_\eta(\nu)\sigma_h$ where $\phi_\eta(\nu)$ is a standard lift of $\nu$ and $h$ is one of the centres in the finite list of orbits.

-Now, we go through the potential \gdh{}s in \autoref{table:13} and \autoref{table:70} containing a connected affine component ($3+54$ cases) and show that the entries of \autoref{table:13} cannot be realised by \gdh{}s while the candidates of \autoref{table:70} by at most one class in $\Aut(V_{\Lambda})$.
-We sort the results by cycle shape.
+Now, we go through the potential \gdh{}s in \autoref{table:70} and \autoref{table:13} containing a connected affine component ($54$ plus three spurious cases) and show that the entries of \autoref{table:13} cannot be realised by \gdh{}s while the candidates of \autoref{table:70} by at most one algebraic conjugacy class in $\Aut(V_{\Lambda})$.

 We introduce the notation (cf.\ \cite{CPS82})